Protect Everything

 Ceramic coating is the right choice when your primary goals are easier maintenance, enhanced appearance, and environmental protection.
 Consider ceramic coating if:

-• Appearance is a top priority: If that deep, wet-look gloss is what you’re after, ceramic coating delivers it better than any other product.
+Appearance is a top priority.
+If a deep, wet-look gloss is what you want, ceramic coating delivers it better than any other product.

-• Your vehicle isn’t regularly exposed to heavy road debris: If you primarily drive around town in Puyallup or Tacoma rather than logging highway miles on I-5, ceramic coating may be sufficient protection.
+Your vehicle sees mostly local and city driving.
+If you primarily drive around Puyallup or Tacoma rather than logging highway miles on I-5, ceramic coating may provide sufficient protection.

-• You’re working with a tighter budget: A quality ceramic coating provides significant value at a lower price point than PPF.
+You’re working with a tighter budget.
+A quality ceramic coating package provides significant value at a lower price point than PPF.

 When to Choose PPF